-At the last few conferences I attended, people have been very interested in swear words in YA fiction.
+At the last few conferences I attended, people have been very interested in swear words in young adult fiction.
 Now, a brilliant writer I know said to me, when I asked him for guidance on this issue: “A swear word is just another word.
 It has to be a choice, just like every other word in your manuscript.”

 I completely agree.
 If you absolutely have to use a swear word in your manuscript, if there’s no other word it could be, then use it.
 You won’t get a squeamish look from me.
 (You may get an odd glance from a few people in my DFW Writers Conference audience, who apparently gasped when I dropped an f-bomb or two in response to this same question.
 What?
 The guy who dropped it first looked self-conscious, so I had to take some of the heat off of him!)
-You might also alienate yourself from certain libraries, school administrators, booksellers and editors who work for more clean-cut imprints and don’t publish content.
+You might also alienate yourself from certain libraries, school administrators, booksellers and editors who work for more clean-cut imprints and don’t publish edgy content, including swearing in children’s books.
 There will be parents who are too scared of their kids growing up, who are in denial of the words and ideas that fly around every middle and high school in every town in every country, too.

 On a recent trip, I was getting really into a story, and dropped an f-bomb.
 Not loudly or rudely but, you know, sometimes I get carried away.
 The man in front of us, who was sitting with, no joke, a 17 or 18 year-old daughter, in a college sweatshirt, for Pete’s sake, turned around and hissed, “Can you please not say that?
 I’m traveling with a child!”
 He indicated his daughter with an angry nod of the head.